maxcarolino/TrainingNotebooks/README.md

 ## Jupyter

 Then just `pip3 install jupyter`.
-Please refer to the [documentation](http://jupyter.readthedocs.org/en/latest/install.html#using-pip) if you encounter any problems.
+Please refer to the [Jupyter documentation](http://jupyter.readthedocs.org/en/latest/install.html#using-pip) if you encounter any problems.

 > Some of Jupyter’s dependencies may require compilation, in which case you would need the ability to compile Python C-extensions.
 This means a C compiler and the Python headers.
 On Debian-based systems (e.g. Ubuntu), you can get this with: